Benjamin F. Ward

 A graduate of Yale University, Ward participated in many aspects of musical life in New Haven, Conn.
 He was often called upon to collaborate with string students at the Yale School of Music in their degree recitals, participated in master classes with Pierre Fournier, Joseph Silverstein, Janos Starker, Donald Weilerstein, and Mstislav Rostropovich, and performed on several occasions with the legendary Yale Quartet.
 He also founded the Berkeley Chamber Players in Berkeley College at Yale.
 Through the Chamber Players, he worked with many undergraduate musicians whose careers have subsequently placed them in major positions in orchestras and chamber ensembles throughout the world.
 Among his protégés are the music director of the Baltimore Symphony, members (including principal players) of the Boston Symphony, the Chicago Symphony, the San Francisco Symphony, the Los Angeles Philharmonic, the Berlin Philharmonic, the Vienna Philharmonic, and the Royal Concertgebouw Orchestra.

 One of the special highlights of Ward’s performing career was the chance to perform in recital with Mstislav Rostropovich in Amsterdam’s famed Concertgebouw.
 He has also performed as soloist with the New Haven, Atlanta, North Carolina, Tucson, Houston, and Seattle symphonies.

 Ward was a member of the Board of Visitors of the University of North Carolina School of the Arts and took great delight in seeing UNCSA’s students thriving and learning.
 He had a special enthusiasm for inspiring young people to listen to the great works of chamber music, participate in making music, and attend concerts.

-For the past 20 years, Ward worked with members of the homeless community by organizing and preparing evening meals at what is now Urban Ministries of Durham.
+For the last 20 years of his life, Ward worked with members of the homeless community by organizing and preparing evening meals at what is now Urban Ministries of Durham.
 For nearly a dozen years he was active with Rites of Passage, a mentoring group for African-American boys in Durham.
 He has received several awards for his involvement in community service.

 Early life

-Ward spent most of childhood years in Montgomery, AL, and Berkeley, CA.
+Ward spent most of childhood years in Montgomery, Alabama, and Berkeley, California.